sg-crest A Singapore Government Agency Website

 2. Ask for feedback and actively work on it

 Acting on your weaknesses can offer your manager a new benchmark to compare your progress against.
-When requesting feedback from coworkers or managers, it’s vital that you remember not to take negative comments personally.
+When requesting feedback from coworkers or managers, you must remember not to take negative comments personally.
 Keep in mind that these comments are not meant to question your skills or knowledge, but rather to drive you towards reaching your full potential.

 3. Tackle problems without being instructed to